Skip to main content

 Compiling with a single command

-On this page, you will learn how to use KDE's kde-builder tool to build various types of KDE software once you have a development environment set up.
+In this section, you will learn how to use KDE's kde-builder tool to build KDE software once you have a development environment set up.

 If you haven't set up kde-builder already, please follow the steps in Set up a development environment before proceeding.

 It can take an hour or more to compile a KDE application, Framework, or Plasma itself for the first time.
-The reason for this is that kde-builder by default has the flag --include-dependencies enabled, so it will ignore all KDE packages that were installed using the distribution's package manager and will instead build from source all KDE modules that are dependencies of the module you told it to build.
+The reason for this is that kde-builder also builds all KDE dependencies of a project by default.
 The next time you want to compile that or any other piece of KDE software, it will be much faster since most of the dependencies will have already been compiled.

 If you don't want to build all dependencies (for instance if you are using a rolling release distro that provides recent versions of software), you can:

-• edit the configuration file ~/.config/kde-builder.yaml and set include-dependencies: false
+• edit the configuration file at ~/.config/kde-builder.yaml and set include-dependencies: false

 kde-builder kcalc

-If the build failed for any reason, please see our instructions on how to proceed with Basic Troubleshooting.
+The project's source code is downloaded to a folder under ~/kde/src.
+The build files are stored under ~/kde/build, and installed to ~/kde/usr.
+If the build failed for any reason, please see our instructions on how to proceed with Troubleshooting.

-To run the self-compiled KCalc, use the kde-builder --run command, which launches the built-from-source version of KCalc (from the directory ~/kde/usr) instead of the version installed using the package manager from your operating system (from the directory /usr).
+To run the self-compiled KCalc, use the kde-builder --run command, which launches the built-from-source version of KCalc (from the directory ~/kde/usr) instead of the version installed your package manager.

 kde-builder --run kcalc